dejwk/janet/doc/Manual.md

     ...
     8

-As you can see, in the native block you can read local variables in the Java scope.
+As you can see, in the native block you can read Java local variables.
 Unfortunately, you cannot set any such local variables.
 You still can set fields and call methods to change state, though.

 Use native blocks if you have pure-Java boilerplate either at the beginning or at the end of your native method.
-Running Java code in Java will generally be more efficient than calling it via JNI calls.
+Running Java code in real Java will generally be more efficient than calling it via JNI calls.

 ## Static native blocks